 Do not turn your back on the animal.
 A dog might react to this the same way that it would if you ran away.

-When It All Goes Wrong – How To Survive a Dog Attack
+When It All Goes Wrong - How To Defend Against a Dog Attack

 A dog is built for pulling.
 Dogs are pulling machines.
 Their strength in their bite lies not only in the jaw and neck muscles but in the ability to pull backwards as it is trying, literally, to rip you limb from limb.
 The absolute worst thing, besides letting it get you down, is to try to pull your arm out of its mouth.